lilynoel/T3A2-A/README.md

 The goal of a member in addition to the guest user goals, is to place an online order of freshly baked treats for my dog that I can conveniently collect at the Bone & Biscuit bakery location.
 <br>

-- As a member you have the ability to access the website in its full state as a guest user except with the ability to reserve baked goods for pickup.
+- Members have access to the website in its full state as per the guest user  experience  with the added ability to reserve baked goods for pickup.

 ## R5.
 Wireframes